Secondary

 Do no harm

-The first principle of behaviour management is ‘Don’t make things worse.’
+The first principle of your behaviour management strategy should be ‘Don’t make things worse.’

 You might feel hurt by that boy’s personal comment, irritated by those giggly girls’ whispers, wound up that pair’s continual chatting.
 But losing your rag with the class, whether you think it’s justified or not (which, by the way, it’s not) won’t help.